HPPProteome/HPP_TargetList/build_pipeline/README.md

 - Format: >Uniprot ID ENSP|sequence length|Description|Entry Name|Gene Symbol
   Sequence
 - Output: coding_genes.fasta
+- Uses collected sequences to calculate the PI score and Hydrophobicity of each gene and appends it to the main table taken from sequences.
+- Outputs: Supplemental_table_1.xlsx, which is the most up to date table of all genes and their collected information; excludes amino acid sequences.

 # RUN_ME.py:
 -	Runs all scripts in order: protein_list_builder.py > link_to_uniprot.py > manual_fix_list_maker.py > clean_entries.py > update_PE.py > peptideAtlas_link.py > link_with_fasta > fasta_builder.py.